sciruiz/exploring-vulnerabilities-peru/literature-review/Literature review.md

 *Content*
-1. Diarrheal Disease Literature Review on Environmental Determinants and Vulnerability Indicators
+1. Diarrheal Disease Literature Review on Environmental Determinants and Vulnerability Indicators Overview and Scope
+   Methodology
+   Summary of Main Findings
+   Conclusion
-2. Dengue Disease Literature Review on Environmental Determinants and Vulnerability Indicators
+2. Dengue Disease Literature Review on Environmental Determinants and Vulnerability Indicators Overview and Scope
+   Methodology
+   Summary of Main Findings
+   Conclusion

 ## Diarrheal Disease Literature Review on Environmental Determinants and Vulnerability Indicators

 **Overview and Scope**